Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/user-privacy-api.md

 - When you make a deletion request, Amplitude emails all account admins with the deletion details.
 - Amplitude deletes all events and user properties added up until the time that job runs for each Amplitude ID in a deletion job.
 - Running a deletion job for a user doesn't block new events for that user.
 Amplitude accepts new events from a deleted user.
-- If Amplitude receives events for a deleted user, then the deleted user is counted as a new user.
+- If Amplitude receives events for a deleted user, then it counts the deleted user as a new user.
  Because deletion removes all user data from Amplitude servers, Amplitude doesn't recognize the new user as the deleted user.
 - To reduce resource impact and ensure high availability, Amplitude batches requests for deletions.
 Batch jobs are scheduled for 10-13 days after the date of the batch's first request.
  In line with GDPR article 12.3 and 17, Amplitude processes deletion requests without undue delay, within 30 days after receiving the request.